Islandora/documentation/docs/concepts/access-control.md

 Drupal's concepts of "published" and "unpublished" for nodes and media apply to Islandora just as they do in Drupal. _Usually_, published content is visible to the entire world (without any authentication), while unpublished content can only be accessed by selected users - usually administrators, other privileged roles, and the user who created the content.
 This is configurable through the Drupal Permissions interface.

 All Drupal permissions are granted to _roles_, not individual users.
-Read more [documentation on Users](/user-documentation/users).
+Read more [documentation on Users, roles, and permissions](/https://www.drupal.org/node/120614).

 The extent of the configurability of Drupal Core's access control (excluding revisions) is provided by the following permissions: